smartystreets/funnel/training/03_fanout/human.md

 1. If you are out of sticky notes, go to step 6.
 2. Write an incrementing number on the topmost sticky note.
 3. If your channel contains a sticky note, go to step 3.
-4. Take the topmost sticky note from your stack of sticky notes and place it on your channel.
+4. Place the topmost sticky note from your stack on your channel.
 5. Go to step 1.
 6. Cross out the label above your channel.
 7. Congratulations, you are finished and may take your seat.